YuanYuYuan/zenoh-dissector-rs/note.md

 - For `Option` types, skipping them or printing them as `None`
 - Properly setup the subtree branch
 - Intrusive way: using procedural macros
+- make reason in `zenoh_protocol::transport::close::Close` transparent and implement the Display for it